Make the best senior care decision

 Medicaid: South Dakota offers four separate Medicaid waivers for senior care assistance.
 However, each has unique health and disability requirements.
 Contact a Long-Term Services and Support Specialist to learn more.

-Veterans: South Dakota offers a Veteran-Directed Care program through the Sioux Falls VA Medical Center.
+Veterans: Qualified South Dakota veterans may be able to access the Veteran Directed Care program through the Sioux Falls VA Medical Center.

-Veterans: Tennessee offers a Veteran-Directed Care waiver program through the Tennessee Valley Healthcare System Nashville.
+Veterans: The Veteran Directed Care program may be available to eligible veterans through the Tennessee Valley Healthcare System Nashville.

 Non-Medicaid: Texas’s Community Attendant Services (CAS) Program allows family members — with the exception of legal guardians and some other close relatives — to receive compensation from financial management agencies in exchange for caregiving services.